How to change the details we hold about you

 If you want to add someone onto your tenancy, you need to make sure:

 - Your tenancy agreement allows this.
-Usually this means being on an assured or affordable assured tenancy.
-We do not allow changes on a starter or probationary affordable tenancy
+Usually this means being on an assured tenancy.

 - You have a clear rent account and there are no other concerns about your tenancy